SL4SH3RM0VI3/SL4SH3RM0V3/README.md

 + always in safe vietnamese/safe server
 + i'm very shy to talk😢

-★ if u wear TommyJarvis, JasonVoorhees or MichaelMyers skin, i'll go to int u ^ω^!!
+★ if u wear TommyJarvis, JasonVoorhees or MichaelMyers skin, i'll go to int u ^ω^!!!